Skills4EOSC-DSCurriculum/Pilot-Training-Ontologies/resources/syllabus.md

 # Type (Course/Workshop/Webinar)

-## Date/Time: when it will be offered
+## Date/Time: 29.10.2024 13:15 -- 17:15

-- put available from date if it is self-paced

 ## Location

+- KIT Campus North, Building 303 (Library), Oberer Seminarraum
-- where it will be available
+- Online platform will be announced later
-- physical location
-- URL link to resources (and virtual room if online) should lead to the learning Skills4EOSC platform
+- [Course on Skills4EOSC learning platform](https://learning.skills4eosc.eu/mod/forum/view.php?id=677) (will be made available at the start of workshop)

 ## Training Description

-- what is the main goal/purpose of this training
-- short training description
+In this workshop, we will learn what an ontology is and how it is used to model knowledge.
+We will establish some links to its use within a data management context, and we will explore the possibilities of making queries within the semantic web using linked data.
+The workshop will include hands-on exercises using SPARQL.

 ## Target audience: Everyone interested in research data management (such as knowledge graphs, linked data, or related areas)